jsonsystems/json-schema/README.md

 [JSONSchema.Net](https://www.jsonschema.net) is a web application that generates JSON schema from JSON.
 JSON Schema is generated according to the [JSON Schema Validation: A Vocabulary for Structural Validation of JSON](http://json-schema.org/latest/json-schema-validation.html).

-### How does JSONSchema.Net work?

-Users' interact with JSONSchema.Net using a web _frontend_ written in [Angular](https://angular.io).
-The _backend_ is written in Python and runs on Google's Compute Engine in their Cloud.
-An [NGINX](https://www.nginx.com/resources/wiki/) reverse proxy sits between the backend and the frontend - primarily to transcode JSON to [Protocol Buffers](https://developers.google.com/protocol-buffers/) and vice-versa.

-[Cloud Endpoints: Architectural Overview](https://cloud.google.com/endpoints/docs/grpc/architecture-overview) provides a high-level view of [Cloud Endpoints Architecture](https://cloud.google.com/endpoints/docs/grpc/architecture-overview#cloud_endpoints_architecture), and thus, the architecture of JSONSchema.Net.

 ### Who uses JSONSchema.Net?